yonkahlon/Zenject/README.md

 The InjectContext class (which is passed as the `context` parameter above) contains the following information that you can use in your conditional:

 * `Type ObjectType` - The type of the newly instantiated object, which we are injecting dependencies into.
-Note that this is null for root calls to Resolve<> or Instantiate<>
+Note that this is null for root calls to `Resolve<>` or `Instantiate<>`
 * `object ObjectInstance` - The newly instantiated instance that is having its dependencies filled.
-Note that this is only available when injecting fields or into [Inject] methods and null for constructor parameters
+Note that this is only available when injecting fields or into `[Inject]` methods and null for constructor parameters
-* `string Identifier` - This will be null in most cases and set to whatever is given as a parameter to the [Inject] attribute.
-For example, `[Inject("foo")] _foo` will result in `Identifier` being equal to the string "foo".
+* `string Identifier` - This will be null in most cases and set to whatever is given as a parameter to the `[Inject]` attribute.
+For example, `[Inject(Id = "foo")] _foo` will result in `Identifier` being equal to the string "foo".
-* `string ConcreteIdentifier` - This will be null in most cases and set to whatever is given as the string identifier to the ToSingle<> (or similar) methods.
+* `string ConcreteIdentifier` - This will be null in most cases and set to whatever is given as the string identifier to the `AsSingle` method.
 * `string MemberName` - The name of the field or parameter that we are injecting into.
 This can be used, for example, in the case where you have multiple constructor parameters that are strings.
 However, using the parameter or field name can be error prone since other programmers may refactor it to use a different name.
 In many cases it's better to use an explicit identifier
 * `Type MemberType` - The type of the field or parameter that we are injecting into.
 * `InjectContext ParentContext` - This contains information on the entire object graph that precedes the current class being created.
 For example, dependency A might be created, which requires an instance of B, which requires an instance of C.  You could use this field to inject different values into C, based on some condition about A.  This can be used to create very complex conditions using any combination of parent context information.
-Note also that ParentContext.MemberType is not necessarily the same as ObjectType, since the ObjectType could be a derived type from ParentContext.MemberType
+Note also that `ParentContext.MemberType` is not necessarily the same as ObjectType, since the ObjectType could be a derived type from `ParentContext.MemberType`
-* `bool Optional` - True if the [InjectOptional] parameter is declared on the field being injected
+* `bool Optional` - True if the `[InjectOptional]` parameter is declared on the field being injected

 ## <a id="itickable"></a>ITickable

 In many cases it is preferable to avoid the extra weight of MonoBehaviours in favour of just normal C# classes.
 Zenject allows you to do this much more easily by providing interfaces that mirror functionality that you would normally need to use a MonoBehaviour for.

-For example, if you have code that needs to run per frame, then you can implement the ITickable interface:
+For example, if you have code that needs to run per frame, then you can implement the `ITickable` interface:

 ```csharp
 public class Ship : ITickable